Preventative Care Screening

 Why?
 Prevention of pneumonia and its complications.

 How often?
 Once, although some may require a booster in 5 to 7 years.
-Discuss with MD.
+Discuss with your doctor.

 Who?
 Healthy adults 50 years and older should get two doses of Shingrix, separated by 2 to 6 months.
 You should get Shingrix even if in the past you: